DON’T BE A CAKE NOT TURNED

 Surrender yours to Him today!

 Prayer: My Dear Heavenly Father, I am fed up with my life of pretence and hypocrisy.
 Here I am a wretched and stinking hypocrite!
-I repent, receive and confess Jesus Christ today as my Lord and Saviour.
-Thank you Lord for giving me a brand new life in Christ, in Jesus’ name.
+I repent, believe and confess Jesus Christ today as my Lord and Saviour.
+Thank you Lord for giving me a brand new heart and life in Christ, in Jesus’ name.
 Amen.